monta-20/EcomerceLaravel/Documentation/READme_I.txt

    --  php artisan ui bootstrap --auth
      ===> For Bootstrap authentication scaffolding
    -- run : npm install
    -- run : npm run dev
+   -- in views folder auth , layout and file home.blade.php and in app/Http/Controllers/Auth all this files follow install Auth.
    -- php artisan migrate : create table Users is the table responsable for register , login and logout.
    -- Ican register and login and logout and all data stored in table Users.
    -- visit : http://127.0.0.1:8000/home